 Newcastle Diet: Maintaining Weight Loss

 To maintain weight loss, Professor Taylor recommends following the ‘75% rule’ – eating three-quarters of the amount of food that you ate before starting the Newcastle diet.

 How to Use OPTIFAST Shakes on the Newcastle Diet

 Professor Taylor recommends using meal replacement shakes such as OPTIFAST Shakes during the initial eight-week phase of the Newcastle diet.

-OPTIFAST Shakes are available in Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
+OPTIFAST Shakes are available in Banana, Caramel, Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
 All you need to do is add water and shake.